ROCm/HIP/docs/how-to/performance_guidelines.rst

 Memory throughput optimization
 ===============================================================================
-The first step in maximizing memory throughput is to minimize low-bandwidth data transfers data transfers between the host and the device.
+The first step in maximizing memory throughput is to minimize low-bandwidth data transfers between the host and the device.

 Additionally loads from and stores to global memory should be minimized by maximizing the use of on-chip memory: shared memory and caches.
 Shared memory